Asian Recipes/ Breakfast/ Japanese/ Recipes

 A stack of matcha pancakes shows a portion cut out to see the fluffy individual layers of each pancake.

-• Flour – Self raising flour makes this recipe nice and quick.
-If using all purpose flour, add in a teaspoon of baking powder as well.
+• Self Raising Flour – Our go-to flour for pancakes.
+If you only have plain or all purpose flour, be sure to add in a teaspoon of baking powder as well.

-• Sugar – We generally use caster sugar or white sugar.
-You could sub with raw sugar or coconut sugar if you prefer.
+• Sugar – We always use caster sugar or white sugar.
+Raw sugar or coconut sugar also work great if you prefer to use them.

-• Egg – We love to use extra large free range eggs which are usually around 58g each.
+• Egg – This recipe is based on extra large free range eggs which are usually around 58 g / 2 oz each.

 Ingredients laid out ready to make matcha greek yoghurt pancakes.